bandanaprakash/CodSoft/Task_2_MOVIE_RATING_PREDICTION_WITH_PYTHON_CodSoft/README.md

-# Movie Rating Prediction with Python
+# TASK 2: Movie Rating Prediction with Python

 ## Overview
 * Develop a predictive model: In this project, we are going to use machine learning models to predict IMDB ratings of any particular movie based on the provided dataset.